Looking for an easy to maintain, hassle free second bike?

-If you’re planning a big winter of riding, it might just be time to build up a tough, simple winter hardtail.
+It might just be time to build up a tough and simple hardtail.

-It’s obvious to say it but winter isn’t good for bikes.
-As the dust turns to mud, those posh full suspension bikes get a serious pounding …and so does your wallet keeping them running.
+It’s obvious to say it but riding bikes hard isn’t good for bikes.
+Those posh full suspension bikes get a serious pounding …and so does your wallet keeping them running.

 Grit gets hammered into bearings.
 Fork seals get scoured with cack.
 Shorts and shoes get covered in gritty muck which scrubs paint away.